-In this paper, we propose an alternative test for detecting a change point in a sequence of high-dimension covariance matrices, which takes the strong dependence between consecutive test statistics into account to avoid the drawbacks of previous works.
-Our approach is based on a sequential process of likelihood ratio test (LRT) statistics, where the dimension of the data is growing with the dimension at the same rate.
-We combine tools from random matrix theory and stochastic processes to develop and analyze statistical methodology for change point analysis in the covariance structure of high-dimensional data.
-Random matrix theory is a common tool to investigate asymptotic properties of LRT in high-dimensional scenarios for classical testing problems.
+In this paper, we propose an alternative test for detecting a change point in a sequence of covariance matrices, which takes the strong dependence between consecutive test statistics into account to avoid the drawbacks of previous works.
+Our approach is based on a sequential process of likelihood ratio test (LRT) statistics, where the dimension of the data grows at the same rate as the sample size.
+We combine tools from random matrix theory and stochastic processes to develop and analyze statistical methodology for change point analysis in the covariance structure.
+Random matrix theory is a common tool to investigate asymptotic properties of LRT in moderately high-dimensional scenarios for classical testing problems.